Connect and work with JetBrains Gateway

-When your remote session is active, the Running indicator is displayed against the project.
+When your remote session is active, the Running indicator is displayed next to the project.

-Click against the project and select Stop Instance to stop the remote session for the project in question.
+Click next to the project and select Stop Instance to stop the remote session for that project.

 You can also select Remove from Recent Projects to remove the project listed on the page altogether.

 In the JetBrains Gateway wizard, click against the name of the remote server to open the list of installed IDE versions.

 In the window that opens, click against the backend IDE version you need to uninstall and click Yes to confirm the action.

 Connect to a remote project at manually launched remote IDE (Server-to-client flow)

 If you already have JetBrains Rider installed on your remote server, you can launch it manually and connect to the remote project started in that IDE.
 It works the same way as from JetBrains Gateway.

 Use this approach if your company has a custom orchestration or in case your remote IDE starts automatically on its side.

 In short, the process can be described as "Start backend project in remote IDE -> select one of the connection links generated by the backend -> open it on your local machine".